vageesh1/ChemBio-Hackathon/README.md

 For inferencing, I have initialized the target sequences as zeros and the output probability is being calculated which I am later decoding using the dictionary I made from tokenizer by getting the ceratin string corresponding to the output
 ![The Inference Result](https://github.com/vageesh1/BioChem-Hackathon/blob/main/Inference%20Result.jpg)

+## Files Descriptions
+**Notebooks**- This folder contains all the experiments, preprocessing, and sample architectures, The **full Training Loop.ipynb** is our main file in which we compiled all of the architectures, pipelines and compiled into one and did the training.
+Rest are the python files for each of the different component present, to do the training if needed on local machine